-Finding Farmers Markets in Colorado Springs
+Where to Find Farmers Markets in Colorado Springs

 Want to eat local and fresh?
 Discover fresh produce, artisanal goods and a vibrant community of local growers and makers at these farmers markets.

 Do you want to step up your sustainability and support local farmers and agriculture?
 Or maybe you’re just looking for a fun way to spend a weekend morning or weekday afternoon?
 Lettuce show you some Colorado Springs farmers markets.
-These markets offer a unique opportunity to connect with local farmers, growers, food producers and artisans while perusing fresh produce, locally raised meats, homemade clothing, unique art and crafts and much more.
+These markets offer a unique opportunity to connect with local farmers, growers, food producers and artisans while perusing fresh produce, locally raised meats, homemade clothing, unique art, crafts and much more.

 Local food and produce are more accessible than ever for everyone since Supplemental Nutrition Assistance Program (SNAP) funds can be used at farmers markets.
 And Colorado will match SNAP dollars with up to $20 of Double Up coupons per day to be used strictly on Colorado-grown produce.